MEADOWHALL shopping centre is trading “exceptionally well” given the challenging economic environment, according to part-owner London & Stamford.

 Footfall in December increased by 8.6 per cent and sales were up 7.14 per cent.

 Overall for the full calendar year, footfall growth was 1.2 per cent and sales growth was 0.15 per cent, despite a generally very poor picture nationally for retailing.

-The company said the anchor stores at Meadowhall, particularly House of Fraser, Next and Primark, have shown impressive sales increases in the year.
+London & Stamford said the anchor stores at Meadowhall, particularly House of Fraser, Next and Primark, have shown “impressive” sales increases in the year.